 Information we collect and how it is used

-When a Hum device is installed in your car, information is collected about your vehicle’s performance and maintenance characteristics, as well as vehicle location and use information (including trip distances, acceleration, deceleration, turning, speed and revolutions per minute).
+When a Hum device is installed in your car, information is collected about your vehicle (including make, model, color, year and vehicle identification number), your vehicle's performance and maintenance characteristics, as well as vehicle location and use information (including trip distances, acceleration, deceleration, turning, speed and revolutions per minute).
 This information is used to provide the Hum services described above, including real-time vehicle tracking.

-The Hum app collects information from your mobile device.
+The Hum app collects informationi that you provide, including your name, contact information such as your email address, and avatar or photograph.
+The Hum app also collects information from your mobile device.
 This includes device location and motion activity if you enable the app to collect this information.
 Location and motion activity includes trip locations and distances, braking (including hard braking), acceleration (including rapid acceleration), speed (including driving at high speeds), cornering (including sharp cornering), and whether your device screen is being tapped while your device is in a moving vehicle.
 Location and motion information are used to provide you with a driver safety score that gives you feedback about your driving and provides you with tips on ways in which driving could potentially be improved.
 The driver safety score is based solely on location and motion activity information from your mobile device and does not include any information from the Hum device.
 For Hum app users who also have a Hum device, mobile device location information is also used to help deliver Hum services, including parking reminders and roadside assistance.
 Information, including location, may be collected from your mobile device even when you are not using the app.

 Information we share

 Information that identifies your vehicle and other personal information may be shared when it is necessary to provide various Hum services, such as alerting emergency personnel of your location if a crash is detected, helping authorities locate your vehicle if you report it stolen or helping roadside assistance services locate your vehicle.